kedar-1401/kedar-1401/README.md

 - 👋 Hi, I am kedar
-- 👀 I’m interested in Frontend Development and Competitive Programming
+- 👀 I’m interested in Web Dev, DevOps and Competitive Programming
-- 🌱 I’m currently learning NodeJs, MongoDB and Algorithms
+- 🌱 I’m currently learning K8s
 - 💞️ I’m passionate to work on a variety of projects to improve my skills
 <!---
 kedar-1401/kedar-1401 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.